Code-Institute-Submissions/DreamTripTZ/README.md

 - **Custom made Error page**

 A valuable feature for any website is a custom error page that appears when users enter an incorrect URL.
 This page features a serene image of a lone boat on the open Indian Ocean, evoking a sense of solitude and contemplation, as if the user had become lost.
+It includes a hyperlink allowing users to easily return to the index.html page.

 ![screenshot](documentation/features/error-page.png)